The Departed currently dominates Inception 78–22

 The Verdict Genre Clash

-The elevator scene — DiCaprio, Damon, and a dead man between them — compresses everything The Departed does well into thirty seconds of pure, sick tension.
-Scorsese built his Boston from rat psychology: everyone is informing on everyone, trust is a weapon, and the only honest man gets shot in the head without warning.
-Inception builds elaborate structures too, but they're literal dream levels, and the rules keep getting explained.
+Scorsese built his Boston from rat psychology: everyone is informing on everyone, trust is a weapon, and nobody is safe from the consequences of that betrayal.
+The tension in The Departed doesn’t come from set pieces — it comes from the knowledge that every conversation is being reported to someone who can use it.
+Inception builds elaborate structures too, but they’re literal dream levels, and the rules keep getting explained.
 At 78 to 22, voters overwhelmingly choose the film that trusts them to keep up without a tutorial.
-Nolan's craft is undeniable.
-But Scorsese's craft is invisible, which is harder.
-From 49 votes, the street beats the dream.
+Nolan’s craft is undeniable.
+But Scorsese’s craft is invisible, which is harder.

 The Numbers